Delivering service credentials to an app

 Bind a service instance

-Binding a service instance to your app triggers credentials to be provisioned for the service instance and delivered to the app runtime in the VCAP_SERVICES environment variable.
-For details about consuming these credentials with your app, see Using bound service instances.
+Binding a service instance to your app triggers credentials to be provisioned for the service instance and delivered to the app runtime.
+CloudFoundry offers 3 different methods to deliver those credentials to the app.

 Not all services support binding, as some services deliver value to users directly without integration with an app.
 In many cases, binding credentials are unique to an app, and another app bound to the same service instance receives different credentials, but this depends on the service.